himoose/user-docs/docs/features/versus-pages.md

 3. Click **Generate All Images**.

-4. Hi, Moose creates a hero image for each comparison:
+4. Hi, Moose creates visual assets for each comparison:
-   - Competitor A logo on the left.
-   - "vs" in the center.
-   - Competitor B logo on the right.
-   - Your background image behind everything.
+   - **Hero/Feature Image**: Side-by-side competitor logos (Competitor A on left, "vs" in center, Competitor B on right) on your branded background.
+Perfect for page headers.
+   - **Open Graph Image**: Optimized for social media sharing (1200x630px).
+When someone shares your comparison page on Twitter, LinkedIn, or Slack, this image appears.

 5. Preview the images in the list.
 You can regenerate if needed.